endjin/dotnet-adr/README.md

 One of the reasons for "re-inventing the wheel" with `adr` when there are so many ADR tools already in existence, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.

-In the 5 years since we've adopted ADRs we've changed our default template a number of times.
+Since we've adopted ADRs in 2018 we've changed our default template a number of times.
 Thus, with `adr` we wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps or GitHub private package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).

 ## Install dotnet adr